-Lester Mendoza, from Artist with Master Skilled Corp hand painted this amazing Cherry Blossom tree one the wall.
+Lester Mendoza, from Artist with Master Skilled Corp hand-painted this amazing Cherry Blossom tree on the wall.
 It doesn’t have to be elaborate, it just needs to pop.

 My creative friend Romi Ortega and her daughter Christie who turned the old furniture into fresh new pieces that light up the room.

 Scott Hennessey: Our amazing and talented videographer who spends the entire day videotaping, editing, and capturing all the details and excitement for big reveal reveals.

 You ALL ROCK!

 Home Depot: For providing all the paint and supplies